-Information on part II project suggestions for 2012/13.
+Information on part II project suggestions.

 I'm a Research Fellow at Wolfson College, where I am also Director of Studies in Computer Science.